-There was a decrease in the actuarially determined contribution as compared to the preceding year.
-The primary reasons for the decrease were return on the actuarial value of assets greater than the assumed rate of 6.0% and contributing in excess of the Actuarially Determined Contribution.
+There was an increase in the actuarially determined contribution as compared to the preceding year.
+The primary reason for the increase was a return on the actuarial value of assets lower than the assumed rate of 6.0%, offset somewhat by actual contribution in excess of the Actuarially Determined Employer Contribution.